KamilChoromanski/CitComAI-Hub.github.io/docs/documentation/trust_frameworks/fiware_trust_anchor/index.md

 ---
-title: Details
+title: Technical Details
 ---

-## Fiware Trust Anchor
+## Technical Details

 The **Trusted-Issuers-List Service** provides an [EBSI-Trusted Issuers Registry](https://hub.ebsi.eu/apis/pilot/trusted-issuers-registry/v4) implementation to act as the Trusted-List-Service in the DSBA Trust and IAM Framework.
 In addition, a Trusted Issuers List API to manage the issuers is provided.